Do your applications use this vulnerable package?

-Affected versions of this package are vulnerable to Cross-site Scripting (XSS) via a link on the "Dashboard > All Panels > General" screen.
+Affected versions of this package are vulnerable to Cross-site Scripting (XSS) via the "Dashboard > Text Panel" screen.

 A cross-site scripting attack occurs when the attacker tricks a legitimate web-based application or site to accept a request as originating from a trusted source.

 Injecting malicious code is the most prevalent manner by which XSS is exploited; for this reason, escaping characters in order to prevent this manipulation is the top method for securing code against this vulnerability.

 Escaping means that the application is coded to mark key characters, and particularly key characters included in user input, to prevent those characters from being interpreted in a dangerous context.
 For example, in HTML,

 > in order to be interpreted and displayed as themselves in text, while within the code itself, they are used for HTML tags.
 If malicious content is injected into an application that escapes special characters and that malicious content uses

 > as HTML tags, those characters are nonetheless not interpreted as HTML tags by the browser if they’ve been correctly escaped in the application code and in this way the attempted attack is diverted.